FleekHQ/space-help-docs/docs/index.md

 ## Protocol Stack Overview

-Learn how we leverage the underlying protocols of the Open Web (IPFS, Filecoin, Textile GunDB, Torus, and Ethereum) to power features in Space like distributed and user-controlled storage, private file sharing, and user-owned accounts that are Ethereum-based.
+Learn how we leverage the underlying protocols of the Open Web (IPFS, Filecoin, Textile GunDB, and Ethereum) to power features in Space like distributed and user-controlled storage, private file sharing, and user-owned accounts that are Ethereum-based.

 <div class="prev-boxes-list">
 <a href="./protocols-overview/overview/" class="prev-box">